Scarus fuscopurpureus

-Scarus fuscopurpureus, common name purple-brown parrotfish, is a species of marine ray-finned fish, a parrotfish in the family Scaridae.
-It occurs in the western Indian Ocean and the Red Sea.
+Scarus fuscopurpureus, common name purple-brown parrotfish, is a species of marine ray-finned fish, belonging to the class Actinopterygii.
+It is a parrotfish in the family Scaridae.
+It occurs in the western Indian Ocean, the Red Sea, the gulf of Aden and the Persian Gulf.
+Countries in which boarder these waters include, but are not limited to Egypt, Sudan, Saudi Arabia, Yemen, Kuwait, and the United Arab Emirates.